 Q: When are the non-Seasonal Leaderboards being wiped?

-Q: What will happen to older Seasonal records?
+Q: What will happen to older Seasonal and Era records?

-Seasonal Leaderboard records are not being cleared, and will remain archived both in game and on our website.
+Seasonal Leaderboard records are not being cleared and will remain archived both in game and on Blizzard's website.